ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

     :autograde: unittest
     :datafile: turtleClasses.jar

-    Try some of the get methods and the toString() method in the program below.
-Note that you have to print out what the get methods return in order to see what they do!
+    Try some of the get methods in the program below.
+Note that you have to print out the values the get methods return in order to see them!
+If you just call the get method and don’t print it, you’re computing a value and then doing nothing with it.
     ~~~~
     import java.util.*;
     import java.awt.*;